-- mitigation for contamination from accidental spills (see Section 4.13) - mitigation for erosion/sedimentation is addressed in Soils (see Section 4.1) - mitigation for fugitive dust deposition is addressed in Air Quality (see Section 4.7) - mitigation during installation of the water crossing structure and distribution line crossing the drainage feature is addressed in Aquatic Habitat/Biota (see Section 4.4).
+- mitigation for contamination from accidental spills (see Section 4.13) - mitigation for erosion/sedimentation is addressed in soils (see Section 4.1) - mitigation for fugitive dust deposition is addressed in air quality (see Section 4.7).

 As a result of the use of effective mitigation measures, it is anticipated that there will be no resulting adverse effect on surface water quality.